open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 2. If there is no matching view, but the `MetricReader` defines a default cardinality limit value based on the instrument an aggregation is created for, that value SHOULD be used.
-3. If none of the previous values are deinfed, the default value of 2000 SHOULD be used.
+3. If none of the previous values are defined, the default value of 2000 SHOULD be used.

 #### Overflow attribute